 Anthony ‘Shotzzy’ Cuevas-Castro is a history maker in his own right, becoming the first player to win world championships in multiple FPS titles.
 The 2018 Halo World Champ got off to a rocky start in his debut year as a Call of Duty pro, but the 2020 season quickly became the year of Shotzzy, putting on incredible performances as Empire won three Home Series events and the CDL title.
 To top it all off, the 19-year-old was crowned regular-season MVP, putting a stamp on his fantastic turnaround.

-He may be Empire’s quiet man, but CDL teams quickly learned not to sleep on the 18-year-old, who was a major force behind the team’s run to the 2020 World Championship.
-The Canadian was predominantly a Search and Destroy star before he made the surprising move to the Envy-owned organization, but quickly settled into his new surroundings, pulling off incredible plays on the road to his first ring.
+CDL teams quickly learned not to sleep on iLLeY, who was a major force behind Dallas Empire’s run to the 2020 World Championship.
+The Canadian was predominantly a Search and Destroy star before he made his move into the CDL, but quickly settled into his new surroundings, pulling off incredible plays on the road to his first ring.

 Who misses out?